837468220/rdpwrap-1/README.md

 Includes versions up to 2020-02-xx

 If you've got a version not supported by RDP Wrapper and not posted here, feel free to open an issue with file version and download link to the msu/cab-file containing the version.
+Issues containing a termsrv.dll file will be deleted.

 Remember, that I won't determine offsets for Insider builds or preview updates.
 (Builds I know, which are missing are listed in the following section)